bash-cli-raspberry-pi

 Finally, it is also possible to refer to one or more arguments written in the last command.

-For example, we can create a directory and then access it by typing:
+For example, we can create a directory and then access it by writing:

-A similar behavior can be obtained with the key combination ‘Alt + .,’ which cyclically shows the last entered arguments.
+Similar behavior can be obtained with the key combination ‘Alt + .’, which shows us the last arguments entered in a cyclic manner.

-It is possible to use the symbol ’*’ as a wildcard, meaning “anything”.
+It is possible to use the ’*’ symbol as a wildcard, that is, an alias that means “anything”.

-For example, if we have a file called ‘reallyLongFileName’ and we want to apply a command, we can use
+For example, if we have a file called ‘nombreDeFicheroRealmenteLargo’ and we want to apply a command, we can use

-We will execute the command on all files that start with name and end with long, within the current directory.
+We will execute the command on all files that start with ‘nombre’ and end with ‘largo’, within the current directory.

-A very common use is to delete (or copy, or any other command) all files with an extension.
-For example, to delete all files with the ‘txt’ extension we would execute:
+A very common use is to delete (or copy, or any other command) all files with a certain extension.
+For example, to delete all files with the ‘txt’ extension, we would execute:

 rm *.txt